stimms/Blog/blog/source/_posts/nodejs-at-yycjs.md

 - I should hang out here more, Jesus my job is boring.
 - I'm so appreciative that the people demoing make use of the command line.
 - Using the same QR code linking with websockets Oliver showed using a device to draw on a canvas from the phone.
 Some great applications for that.
-- Oh god, they're talking about nodejs â€“ node your head knowingly.
+- Oh god, they're talking about nodejs "“ node your head knowingly.
 They'll beat you to death with designer beer bottles if you let them know you're hosting on IIS
 - Oliver has created a framework with another guy called Oliver.
 The framework is called Olives.
 - Olives is a DOM agnostic MVVM framework.
 That means that it can be used in Node which has no DOM.
 - Oliver isn't use to a QWERTY keyboard.
 He is pretty cool so I bet he has his own keyboard mapping.
 Hardcore